rcl-cloud-apps/docs/installation/wordpress.md

 - In the RCL Web Apps portal, click on the 'Install Web Apps' menu item

-- Then click the 'Install' button in the Word Press panel
+- Then click the 'Install' button in the WordPress panel

 ![image](../images/installation/wordpress-install.png)